Sylvan Dale History – In the Beginning

 We said goodbye to him that afternoon as his ashes drifted into the valley.
 Our dad lived in the present moment.
 He was a “doer,” a risk-taker, a dreamer…a man with incredible vision and faith.
 His legacy continues to enrich our lives.

 Her baking was superb and her cinnamon rolls were world-famous.
 But neither of these held a candle to her beautiful smile and her genuine, unconditional acceptance of others.
-Her legacy was mirrored in her twinkling eyes, her teasing manner, her practical nature and her childlike wonder.
+Her legacy was mirrored in her twinkling eyes, her teasing manner, her practical nature, and her childlike wonder.

-Her ashes were released into the arms of her beloved husband from the cliff of Echo Rock into the Sylvan Dale Valley on May 12, 2007, thirteen years to the day when his were released from the same location.
+Her ashes were released into the arms of her beloved husband from the cliff of Echo Rock into the Sylvan Dale Valley on May 12, 2007, fourteen years to the day when his were released from the same location.

 At the age of 93, she had managed to shed all vestiges of anger, bitterness, resentment, impatience and judgment.
 She was pure love.
 She was…and forever will be…the Heart in the Heart-J Brand.